-Project Grants ($10,00 to $20,000) will be awarded twice a year for larger public humanities projects of up to two-years duration.
+Project Grants ($10,000 to $20,000) will be awarded twice a year for larger public humanities projects of up to two-years duration from the award date.
 Appropriate programming formats include but are not limited to interpretive exhibits, community dialogue and discussion series, workshops and participatory activities, presentations and lectures, conversations and forums, and interactive and experiential activities.
 Eligibility is limited to California-based nonprofit organizations and non-federal public agencies.
 Note: Awards must be matched with an equivalent amount of cash or in-kind resources over the life of the project.

 For more information, contact Project & Evaluation Director, Felicia Kelley.